alexd-alves/vigilante/content/Logs/Session 4.md

 [[Evan]] then goes talk to [[Kevin]] with [[Nula]] while the real [[Jeff Fishkin|Jeff]] waits outside with [[Falsair]] to feed him answers, but [[Kevin]] immediately sees past the disguise.
 Meanwhile, [[Marius]] places [[Gal|Gal]]'s Glorious Goods logo on the briefcase, and she booby traps it in case [[Kevin]] manages to take it. [[Meldohr|Meldohr]] also casts [Death Ward]() on the real [[Jeff Fishkin|Jeff]].

 [[Nula]] tries to look into [[Kevin]]'s thoughts but he resists it.
 She then asks him if he is [[Kevin]], and he answers that he is but maybe not the Kevin that they are thinking of.
-She also asks why he wants the artefacts and who he works for which angers him, and as he begins to step towards the [[index#Players|Party]] five other people appear in the room, all dressed in beige suits.
+She also asks why he wants the artefacts and who he works for which angers him, and as he begins to step towards the [[Characters/Players/index|Party]] five other people appear in the room, all dressed in beige suits.

 Seeing this, [[Falsair]] pushes the real [[Jeff Fishkin|Jeff]] back towards [[Meldohr|Meldohr]] and [[Marius]] and comes in to talk to [[Kevin]].
 He convinces him that he has hidden the briefcase in an alleyway near the [[Justice]] building. [[Kevin]] intends to drag him there to find it, and spectral arms begin to appear around him, illuminating the room.
 The beige people behind him are two gnomes, two elves and a dwarf, and with the light around him some machinery in the room becomes visible too.
 There are two sets of handwheels at the back of the room and a pair of coats that can be worn as protection into the kiln.